zukunft/zukunft.com/docs/code_objects_all.md

 │   └── display_listUi - to display a list that can be sorted
 ├── html_namesUi - HTML language const used for the html zukunft.com frontend
 ├── html_selectorUi - $sel - to select a word (or formula or verb)
-├── list_sortUi - create the html code to display a sortable list ├── rest_callUi - functions used by the frontend to call the backend api of zukunft.com ├── scopesUi - scope constants used for html frontend ├── sheetUi - create the html code to display a spreadsheet
+├── list_sortUi - deprecated placeholder of the fixed start page spreadsheet ├── rest_callUi - functions used by the frontend to call the backend api of zukunft.com ├── scopesUi - scope constants used for html frontend ├── sheetUi - create the html code to display a spreadsheet